 Martin Snell’s vocal repertoire comprises diverse works ranging from Monteverdi and Handel to Mozart and Rossini, Puccini and Strauss to Donizetti and Stravinsky, Verdi and Wagner, Janàcek and Smetana, Tchaikovsky and Offenbach.

-As both a concert and opera singer Martin Snell has performed widely throughout Europe as well as Asia, Australia, and his native New Zealand with conductors such as Paolo Arrivabeni, John Axelrod, Bertrand de Billy, Herbert Blomstedt, Sir Colin Davis, Peter Eötvös, Lawrence Foster, Philippe Herreweghe, René Jacobs, David Parry, Sebastian Weigle, Peter Schneider, Thomas Hengelbrock, Thomas Herzog, Howard Griffiths, Leo Hussain, Pietari Inkinen, Philippe Jordan, Morten Schuldt Jensen, Carlos Kalmar, Wolfgang Katchner, Axel Kober, Jiri Kout, Gustav Kuhn, Marko Letonja, Anthony Negus, Kirill Petrenko, Alexander Polianichko, Sir Simon Rattle, Bohdan Shved, Lan Shui, Somtow Sukaritkul, Jeffery Tate, Mikhail Tartarnikov, Christian Thielemann, Emmanuel Villaume and Sebastian Weigle, among many others.
+As both a concert and opera singer Martin Snell has performed widely throughout Europe as well as Asia, Australia, and his native New Zealand with conductors such as Paolo Arrivabeni, John Axelrod, Bertrand de Billy, Herbert Blomstedt, Nicholas Carter, Sir Colin Davis, Peter Eötvös, Lawrence Foster, Philippe Herreweghe, René Jacobs, David Parry, Sebastian Weigle, Peter Schneider, Thomas Hengelbrock, Thomas Herzog, Howard Griffiths, Leo Hussain, Pietari Inkinen, Philippe Jordan, Morten Schuldt Jensen, Carlos Kalmar, Wolfgang Katchner, Axel Kober, Jiri Kout, Gustav Kuhn, Marko Letonja, Anthony Negus, Kirill Petrenko, Alexander Polianichko, Sir Simon Rattle, Bohdan Shved, Lan Shui, Somtow Sukaritkul, Jeffery Tate, Mikhail Tartarnikov, Christian Thielemann, Emmanuel Villaume and Sebastian Weigle, among many others.

 Other concert performance highlights include Hunding (Die Walküre) with Marek Janowski and the Rundfunk Sinfonieorchester Berlin on tour in Spain as well as Pietari Inkinen and the Japan National Symphony Orchestra in Tokyo; Pater Profundus in Mahler’s Symphony No. 8 with Vladimir Ashkenazy and the Sydney Symphony at the Sydney Opera House and also at the New Zealand International Arts Festival with the New Zealand Symphony Orchestra; Stravinsky’s Les Noces in Birmingham, directed by Graham Vick, Bach’s Weihnachts-Oratorium in Palestine, Israel and Switzerland and the world premiere of Anthony Ritchie’s First World War commemorative work, Gallipoli to the Somme, among many others.